Explaining Adversarial Vulnerability with a Data Sparsity Hypothesis: Experiments

-\textbf{MNIST Data Set}: The MNIST data set consists of $60,000$ monochrome images of handwritten digits in the training set.
+\textbf{MNIST Dataset}: The MNIST dataset consists of $60,000$ monochrome images of handwritten digits in the training set.
 It has 10 classes which correspond to the digits 0 to 9 and an equal number of images per class.
-The images were resized to $32 \time 32$, rescaled to the range $[0,1]$ and normalized with mean and standard deviation of the training data set.
+The images were resized to $32 \time 32$, rescaled to the range $[0,1]$ and z-score standardized with mean and standard deviation of the training dataset.